voucherifyio/sdk-java-openapi-based/docs/CampaignsApi.md

 Delete Campaign

-Permanently deletes a campaign and all related vouchers.
+Deletes a campaign and all related vouchers.
 This action cannot be undone.
 Also, this method immediately removes any redemptions on the voucher.
+If the &#x60;force&#x60; parameter is set to &#x60;false&#x60; or not set at all, the campaign and all related vouchers will be moved to [the bin](ref:list-bin-entries).
 This API request starts a process that affects Voucherify data in bulk.
 In case of small jobs (like bulk update) the request is put into a queue and processed once every other bulk request placed in the queue prior to this request is finished.
 However, when the job takes a longer time (like vouchers generation) then it is processed in small portions in a round-robin fashion.
 When there is a list of vouchers generation scheduled, then they will all have the &#x60;IN_PROGRESS&#x60; status shortly.
 This way, small jobs added just after scheduling big jobs of the same type will be processed in a short time window.
 The result will return the async ID.
 You can verify the status of your request via this [API request](ref:get-async-action).

 ### Example
 ```java